 True

 Gandi hosts virtual servers in several datacenters.
-At first, you need to choose where your servers instances will be:

 >>> api.hosting.datacenter.list(apikey)